jbinder/nn-eval/README.md

 -   **progress_detection_min_delta** \<float>\: The minimum loss improvement compared to the previous epoch to avoid early stopping (see progress_detection_patience) (optional, default 0).
 -   **normalizer** \<str\>: The normalizer to use for normalizing the data.
 Currently the Reciprocal, SklearnStandard, and Identity normalizers are available (optional, default: Identity).
 -   **mode** \<train/predict\>: Set to 'predict' for prediction from an existing model, or 'train' to train a model (optional, default: train).
-    The prediction mode requires a network to be specified, as well as normalizer settings.
+    The prediction mode requires a network to be specified, as well as normalizer settings, and x_predict.
 For the SklearnStandard normalizer, also the x and y files that have been used to train the model need to be specified.
+-   **x_predict** \<str>\: The path to the CSV file which contains input which should be predicted (optional, default: x_predict.csv).

 Example: